SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q34: What are Web Vitals & Why Used in Analytics?**

 Web Vitals are key performance metrics used to measure user experience on the web.
-They help track: speed, interactivity, layout stability.
+They help track: loading, interactivity, layout stability.

 **Q35: What is JSON-LD?**